murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 The first step in the analysis of all short-read sequencing data, including RAD-seq data, is separating out reads from different samples that were individually barcoded.
-This **‘de-multiplexing’** associate reads with the different individuals or population samples from which they were derived.
+This **‘de-multiplexing’** associates reads with the different individuals or population samples from which they were derived.